 Your lawyer may hold the check in escrow to ensure it clears before taking the contingency fee.
 This can add a few days or weeks to the process, especially if the settlement is significant.

 Once they deduct their fees, the law firm will write you a check that can be picked up at the office or mailed directly to your home.

 You can use this money as you see fit to pay medical bills and debts incurred from your injury and give you and your loved ones some breathing room.

 What Are the Steps to Filing a Personal Injury Case in Las Vegas?

 Negligence is the foundation of every personal injury case.
-In order to obtain compensation, you must prove that your injuries were the direct result of a person or company’s negligence.
+To obtain compensation, you must prove that your injuries directly resulted from a person or company’s negligence.

-After establishing the duty of care, it must be determined that the duty of care was breached by the defendant, who acted in a way that a reasonably responsible person would not in the same circumstances.
+After establishing the duty of care, your lawyer must determine that the duty of care was breached by the defendant, who acted in a way that a reasonably responsible person would not in the same circumstances.

-Then you have to prove that the negligence was the direct cause of the injury and that you, the plaintiff, should receive monetary damages for the injury.
+Then you must prove that the negligence was the direct cause of the injury and that you, the plaintiff, should receive monetary damages.